 And that’s it.
 I’m sure there are plenty of people who prefer other rules, but you can never please everyone and these are the rules I’m going with.

-You are currently playing Gin Rummy Classic on KBH Games.
-One of many Card Games you can play on KBH Games.
+You are currently playing Gin Rummy Classic right now on KBH Games.
+One of many spectacular Board Games you can play on KBH Games.
 If you like Gin Rummy Classic, also try out Solitaire Time, Speed Card Game, and Hearts Card Game Online.
 This game is part of our Board Games, Card Games, Classic Games, Gin Rummy Games, and Puzzle Games collections.
 We have the coolest free games on the internet from talented indie game developers and publishers the web has to offer.
-Gin Rummy Classic received 7 likes from our users.
-Everyday, we are dedicated to bring you latest Card Games for your entertianment from talented developers all over the world.
+Gin Rummy Classic received 8 likes from players.
+Everyday, we are dedicated to bring you latest Board Games for your entertainment from talented developers all over the world.
 KBHGames allow you to experience PC gaming right in your web browser.
 Enjoy our large array of Strategy, Arcade, Puzzle, Retro Games.
-We hope you enjoy your visit and make sure to come back to try out new free games everyday.
+We hope you enjoy your stay and make sure to come back to try out new free games everyday.
 We hope that some of our games will bring you some joy and fun to your daily life.